ibm-cloud-docs/resiliency/ha-redundancy.md

 The {{site.data.keyword.cloud_notm}} network is designed such that a single point of failure never happens.
 Diverse, redundant connectivity exists at every point of the network by using diverse telecommunication providers for the same service connectivity whenever possible within each region.

 {{site.data.keyword.cloud_notm}} uses diverse dark fiber providers to connect edge sites to all of the regional compute facilities.
-Additionally, each edge site has a redundant backbone connectivity into other regions, and peers with multiple providers, directly and indirectly through a local exchange.
+Additionally, each edge site has a redundant backbone of connectivity into other regions, and peers with multiple providers, directly and indirectly through a local exchange.

-### Zonal and regional service isolation from cross region dependencies
+### Zonal and regional service isolation from cross-region dependencies
 {: #zone-region-service-isolation}

 In general, if there is an event that impacts availability in one region, only zonal and regional services in that region are impacted.
 Services in other regions are not impacted.

 The data planes of zonal and regional services rely on resources within the same region, including essential dependencies like infrastructure, container orchestration, databases, security, and more.

-The data plane of a service located in a region also depends on service instances that are provided by the user to support the following service-to-service functions:
+The data plane of a service that is located in a region also depends on service instances that are provided by the user to support the following service-to-service functions:

 - {{site.data.keyword.keymanagementserviceshort}} instance for bring-your-own-key (BYOK) encryption support.
 - {{site.data.keyword.hscrypto}} instance for keep-your-own-key (KYOK) encryption support.
 - {{site.data.keyword.cos_short}}  buckets for storing backups, Security Control Center evidence and results, archived logs, and so on, and in general for any function that supports to store or process large amount of data into or from {{site.data.keyword.cos_short}} buckets.

-Carefully select the region for service allocation to ensure availability.
+Carefully select the region for service allocation to help ensure availability.
 It is recommended to place services in the same region as dependent services to prevent the impact of cross-region failure.
 {: note}

-Each services documentation provides clear directions on how you can use them, the location and configuration choices, to architecture of their applications for the desired level of resilience.
+Each services documentation provides clear directions on how you can use them, the location and configuration choices, to the architecture of their applications for the wanted level of resilience.